Gil-Mor/Bomberman/README.txt

   but can be set in the level file.

 * The user can choose to play with one or 2 players against 0 to 3 AI enemies.
-  You can't play 2 players and 3 enemies because all BomberMan need to be placed in the corners.
+  You can't play 2 players and 3 enemies because all BomberMen need to be placed in the corners.

 * Each BomberMan has a health meter.
 Every time it explodes it's health decreases.